freeradical13/freeradical13.github.io/index.md

 An [object][] is a collection of matter.
 An object has an [inertia][], meaning:

-1. An object at rest will stay at rest unless a [force][] (F), measured in [newtons][] (N), is applied to push or pull it, and
+1. An object at rest will stay at rest unless a [force][] (F) is applied to push or pull it, and
-2. An object in motion will stay in motion in a straight line unless a force is applied to push or pull it.
+2. An object in motion will stay in motion unless a force is applied to push or pull it.

 Matter has a [speed][] of movement which is the [rate][] at which its position in space changes over a [distance][] over a period of [time][] ([e.g.][for example] moving at 13 meters per [second][] (s), or 13 m/s).
 The [velocity][]